jettymx/jetty-infosite/en/beneficios.md

               <img src="img/icono-escalable.png">
             </div>
             <h3>Scalable Model</h3>
-            <p>All our technology works in the cloud, so in addition to having access to world-class infrastructure, we can increase capacity while we grow with you.</p>
+            <p>All our technology works in the cloud, so in addition to having access to world-class infrastructure, we can increase capacity as we grow together.</p>
           </li>
           <li>
             <div class="text-center">
               <img src="img/icono-configurable.png">
             </div>
             <h3>Adaptability</h3>
-            <p>We have the ability to work with different types of services and all can be configured by the client: registration and modification of routes, price changes, etc.</p>
+            <p>We have the ability to work with different types of services: flexible routes, fixed routes.</p>
           </li>
           <li>
             <div class="text-center">
               <img src="img/icono-reporte.png">
             </div>
             <h3>Real-time reporting</h3>
-            <p>You got access to the administration platform to monitor in real time all the data (sales, users, ratings, etc.).
-With these data you will have better planning and make better decisions</p>
+            <p>You will have access to the administration platform, which gives you access to real-time data or KPIs (sales, users, ratings, etc.).
+These inputs will lead to data-driven decision making.</p>
           </li>
           <li>
             <div class="text-center">
               <img src="img/icono-asistencia.png">
             </div>
             <h3>Additional assistance</h3>
-            <p>Our platform allows drivers to know if users have special needs, with the intention of always being able to give them the best care.</p>
+            <p>Our platform allows drivers to be aware in case a user has special needs with the intention of always providing the best experience to the users.</p>
           </li>
           <li>
             <div class="text-center">
               <img src="img/icono-equipos.png">
             </div>
             <h3>No need for expensive equipment</h3>
-            <p>There is no need to make heavy investments in hardware.
-The only investment in equipment that you will have to make is in a cell phone.</p>
+            <p>Heavy investments in hardware is not necessary, since we only require a smartphone to offer the service.</p>
           </li>
           <li>
             <div class="text-center">